scrutin-app/about/content/index.md

 # Next steps

-## Users account and decentralized authentication
+## User accounts and decentralized authentication

 Authentication will be done using public-key cryptography.